-The level of statistical significance was set at 0.95.
+The level of statistical significance was set at 0.95; that is, we have a 95% confidence to reject the null hypothesis or 5% probability of making an error of rejecting the null hypothesis while it was true.
 All the statistical analysis was conducted using R programming language.
+Particularly, the ‘lm’ function was used to run a linear regression to find correlation coefficients of the relationship between parameters and the ‘anova’ function was used for extracting the significant levels of the effect.
+All the graphics were made using the ‘ggplot2’ package.

 3. Results

 3.1.
+Sociodemographic characteristics of the respondents

+Twenty-four Hispanic male apple pickers participated in the study.
+Despite our effort to include both genders in the participant recruitment, we could not find female volunteers to participate in the study since most workers were men.
+The participants’ ages were on average 28.4 years (range 18-47 years).
+Their experience as farmworkers harvesting tree fruits in the United States were on average 3.4 years (range 1-14 years).

+3.2.
 Overall effort: % HRR as metabolic load, Borg RPE and Omni RPE

-Based on the Shapiro-Wilk test, initially % HRR data was not normally distributed (p = 0.013).
-After the % HRR was square-root transformed, the data became normally distributed (p = 0.48).
+The calculated % HRR was not normally distributed according to the p-value of 0.013 in the Shapiro-Wilk test for normality.
+After the % HRR was square-root transformed, the data became normally distributed, i.e., p-value of 0.48 in the normality test.
 Figure 2 shows the histograms and the QQ-plots of data before and after the transformation.

 Figure 2.
 Histograms and Q-Q plots of the %HRR before and after square-root transformed.

 The metabolic load, i.e. % HRR, among each group of workers at each time of measurement is shown in Figure 3.
 In general, % HRR values were between 0.15 and 0.75 after the participants had worked for 150 minutes (T1).
 Then the % HRR significantly dropped after a 30-minute break (T2) and increased again at the end of the work shift (T3) (p-value < 0.0001).
-Overall, the % HRRs among the Ladder group were higher than the % HRR among the Ground and Platform workers (Tukey HSD p-value = 0.0001 and 0.009, respectively).
+Overall, the % HRRs among the Ladder group were higher than the % HRR among the Ground and Platform workers (Tukey HSD p-value = 0.0001 for the comparison between the Ladder and Ground workers, and 0.009 for the comparison between the Ladder and Platform workers).

 Figure 3. % HRR measured among each group of workers at each work period (n = 8 for each group).

-As shown in Figure 4, relative to the Borg RPE ratings collected at the beginning of the work break (T1), there were no difference between the ratings collected at the beginning of the work shift (T1) and after 30 minutes of rest (T2).
-The Borg RPE ratings collected at end of the work shift (T3) were significantly greater (p-value < 0.0001) than those measured at the beginning of the work shift (T1) and those measured after the 30-minute rest (T2).
+As shown in Figure 4, relative to the Borg RPE ratings collected at the beginning of the work break (T0), there were no difference between the ratings collected at the beginning of the first break (T1) and after 30 minutes of rest (T2).
+The Borg RPE ratings collected at end of the work shift (T3) were significantly greater (p-value < 0.0001) than those measured at the beginning of the first break (T1) and those measured after the 30-minute rest (T2).
 Nevertheless, the Borg RPE was not significantly different across the harvesting methods (p-value = 0.83).

 Figure 4.
 Borg RPE, a measure of overall exertion reported by each group of workers at each work period (n = 8 for each group).

-The Omni RPE from the beginning of the work shift were also greater at the end of the work shift (T3) as compared to the other time (p-value < 0.0001) as shown in Figure 5.
+The difference in Omni RPE from the beginning of the work shift were also greater at the end of the work shift (T3) as compared to the other time (p-value < 0.0001) as shown in Figure 5.
 Comparing across workers’ groups, the Omni RPE was significantly higher among the Ground workers as compared to the Platform workers (Tukey HSD p-value = 0.04).
 Moreover, at T3, Omni RPE was significantly smaller in the Ground workers than in the Ladder and Platform groups (p-value = 0.05).